 It takes a lot to make your home operate and there are several decisions to be made.
 Gordon's Service Experts is here to help make one of those decisions a simpler one: furnace versus heat pump.

 First thing first: where do you live?

 A heat pump and furnace can both provide heat to your home but a heat pump works best when the standard winter temperature is higher than 50 degrees Fahrenheit, like in Florida or Southern California.
-If you live in an area with harsh winters or where the typical winter temperature is less than 50 degree Fahrenheit, like New York or Montana, a furnace is your best option.
+If you live in a region with harsh winters or where the typical winter temperature is less than 50 degree Fahrenheit, like New York or Montana, a furnace is your best option.

-A furnace may sometimes be less expensive to install but tends to cost more to run due to the cost of fuel while heat pumps can be a larger investment price but cost less over time.
+A furnace may sometimes be less costly to install but tends to cost more to run due to the cost of fuel while heat pumps can be a larger investment price but cost less over time.

 Still not sure which heating system is ideal for you?
 No sweat!
 Call Gordon's Service Experts at 405-432-2197 and we’ll come out to go over your options and provide you a no-charge in-home estimate.
 We look forward to hearing from you!